 It’s so important to continue to teach your children about the Lord each day, spending some time together in God’s Word and in prayer as you start or finish your day.
 Work on building godly character in your children over the summer too.
-With the extra time you have while school is not in session, you could even take time to memorize some scripture together as a family or enjoy learning more about a specific topic in the Bible like the Fruit of the Spirit.
-Check out Growing the Fruit of the Spirit
+With the extra time you have while school is not in session, you could even take time to memorize some scripture together as a family.
+Or consider learning more about a specific topic in the Bible like the Fruit of the Spirit.
+Check out Growing the Fruit of the Spirit Unit Study

 - Read aloud every day to your kids

 There are so many benefits to reading aloud to your children!
 One of the biggest benefits is that it builds literacy skills in children.
 The National Center for Education Statistics found that children whose parents read to them tended to become better readers, and they performed better in school!

 “The single most important activity for building the knowledge required for eventual success in reading is reading aloud to children,” (from a Commission on Reading report)

 Check out my post 7 Benefits of Reading Aloud to Your Children to learn more about the many benefits of reading aloud to your kids.

 - Children who can read should be reading independently every day

 The best way to build reading skills is to practice, practice and practice some more!
 Having your children read for 15-20 minutes a day all year round is a great way to help them increase their reading skills and it will also help them avoid the summer slide in their reading abilities.

 Many libraries have a reading challenge with fun rewards to help motivate children to read over the summer.
 If your child needs motivation, you can also come up with your own reward system for reading every day…a date with Daddy or Mommy, a fun excursion somewhere or a special treat they would love.
 Also, check out Sarah Mackenzie’s Read Aloud Revival blogs and podcasts to get some ideas of great literature to have your children read